droyo/blog/content/9P/index.md

 		styxproto_test.go:30: tag 0000 type 107 |..No such file o|
 		...

 One thing you notice right away is that aside from the first version message, which uses NOTAG (0xFFFF) as its tag, all the messages have the same tag!
-The 9P protocol requires that for any given connection, tags for all *pending* requests must be unique.
+The 9P protocol requires that for any given connection, tags for all *pending* transactions must be unique.
 In the traffic we've recorded, each request finishes before the next one starts.
-The most likely cause for this is that we're making the requests over the local network device.
+The most likely cause for this is that we're making the requests over the local network device, and they are all coming from a single user.
 Over high latency connections, the number of pending requests will go up.

 In my next post, I will implement both the low-level protocol package and a high-level package for making servers and clients.